yansigit/ComfyUI-Nvidia-Docker/README.md

 # 7. Changelog

-- 20250418: use ENTRYPOINT to run the init script: replaced previous command line arguments to support command line override + Added content in `README.md` to explain the use of `comfytoo` user & a section on reinstallation without loosing our existing models folder.
+- 20250418: use ENTRYPOINT to run the init script: replaced previous command line arguments to support command line override + Added content in `README.md` to explain the use of `comfytoo` user & a section on reinstallation without losing our existing models folder.
 - 20250413: Made CUDA 12.6.3 the new `latest` tag + Added support for `/userscripts_dir` and `/comfyui-nvidia_config.sh`
 - 20250320: Made CUDA 12.6.3 image which will be the new `latest` as of the next release + Added checks for directory ownership + added `FORCE_CHOWN` + added libEGL/Vulkan ICD loaders and libraries (per https://github.com/mmartial/ComfyUI-Nvidia-Docker/issues/26) including extension to Windows usage section related to this addition
 - 20250227: Simplified user switching logic using the `comfytoo` user as the default entry point user that will set up the `comfy` user